yourpropertyexpert/PHPPerformance/README.md

 # PHPPerformance
 A test suite to compare the performance of various ways of data in PHP.
-For simulation purposes, it runs a "get a random number."
+For simulation purposes, it runs a "get a random number" 5000 times.
+It gets that random number a lot of different ways.
+After each one, it outputs the timings (flusing as it goes)

+# How to run

+- Make sure you have docker and docker-compose installed
+- clone this repo
+- from the root directory of the repo run "docker-compose up"
+- point your webbrowser at localhost
+- In practice, ignore the first run, which may include some results from a point at which the docker service were still spinning up... so once you see the "done" message, hit "refresh" and use those instead.

+# What methods are currently there

+- A simple loop on a PHP page
+- Class - Single method call that did the iteration in a loop
+- Class - Loop that called the method each time
+- Class - Single method call, that ran a loop calling class shared memcached each time
+- Class - Single method call, that ran a loop calling class shared Redis each time
+- Class - Single method call, that ran a loop calling a new SQL query each time
+- Class - Single method call, that ran a loop calling class which uses Guzzle to call an API each time

 # To Do

-- Just in a loop in the called file.
-- Calling a method that does the loop internally.
-- Calling a method from a loop on the page.
-- Calling a method that gets a number from memcached
-- Calling a method that gets a number from Redis
-- Calling a method that gets a number from MySQL using a transient database connection
-- Calling a method that gets a number from MySQL using a persistent database connection
-- Calling a method that gets a number from a web services call into a second copy of Apache/PHP via looped calls
 - Calling a method that gets a number by making a Guzzle multi-call